About us

 Experimenting

 We cultivate our team by accompanying our own learning journeys.
-We are testing on ourselves new ways of collaborating.
+We are testing new ways of collaborating on ourselves.

 Artisanry

 We don’t like to work in automatic gear.
-We work like an artisan boutique – We like to take on only the projects we can chew and we focus on tailored design and quality.
+We work like an artisan boutique: We take on only what we can chew and we focus on tailored design and quality.

 Intimacy